fossabot/MetabolicAtlas/README.md

 6) add the model in the function componentDBserializerSelector() (views.py) and create custom serializers (serializers.py and serializers_rc.py) if needed

 7) add Data about the model in the frontend page: (TO BE SIMPLIFIED)
-  - add the model in the dictionnary of localization.js
-  - add the model in the dictionnary 'itemKeys' of GlobalSearch.vue
   - add the model in the dictionnary 'starredComponent' of GEMBrowser.vue
   - add the model in the dictionnaries 'mainTableKey' and 'externalIDTableKey' of Metabolite.vue, Enzyme.vue, Reaction.vue
   - add the model in the dictionnary 'tableStructure' of CloseInteractionPartners.vue